ICRAR/daliuge/docs/drops.rst

 Input/Output
 ^^^^^^^^^^^^

-The data represented by a DROP can be read from or written to by an application either via dfms itself or externally.
-In the first case, the application at the time of running will use the methods available in the DROP to read or write data from/to it.
-In the latter case case the application will get a reference to the data from the DROP, and will use whatever mechanism it wants to perform I/O.
+I/O can be performed on the data that is represented by a DROP by obtaining a reference to its I/O object and calling the necessary POSIX like methods.
+In this instance, the data is passing through the DROP instance.
+The application is free to bypass the DROP interface and perform I/O directly on the data.
+In this case, the application must ensure that the data being written, for example, is being placed in the correct location and is in the expected format for storage or subsequent upstream processing by other application DROPs.

+The DFMS framework provides various convenience data DROP objects